log1cs/log1cs/README.md

 former Truong Dinh High School student, now studying at Thuy Loi Uni. - robotics and artificial intelligence (freshman)

+Language to communicate: mainly VI/EN/RU and a few French, German (also Spanish too)

 <table>
   <tr>
     <td>You are visitor</td>